JnBrymn/gopar/README.md

 # Gopar - "The go parser that needs a better name"™

-So lookey here: I'm using gopar to build up a symple
+So lookey here: I'm using gopar to build up a simple JSON linter.
 ```
 	digit := OneOfChars("0123456789").Rename("Digit")